alanthssss/alanthssss/README.md

 **alanthssss/alanthssss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+Github Recommendation:

+- 🔭 I’m currently working on Bobfintech as a DevOps Architect
+- 🌱 I’m currently learning Cloud-Edge Computing
+- 👯 I’m looking to collaborate on Cloud Native
+- 🤔 I’m looking for help with Open Source
+- 💬 Ask me about DevOps
+- 📫 How to reach me: alanthssss@gmail.com
+- 😄 Pronouns: Growth, DevOps, Cloud Native, CLoud-Edge Computing
+- ⚡ Fun fact: Python, JavaScript Full Stack, Golang, Rust, C/C++

+Actually here is a guy who is(or has):

+- 🎸 Familiar with common technology stack software development lifecycle
+- 🥁 Long-term in-depth study of the operating system, Linux operation and maintenance, software architecture and other basic knowledge
+- 🎹 Rich experience in tool selection, practice and maintenance, and can write scripts on-demand to complete the automation
+- 🎺 Long experience in writing documents and reports, capable of completing Markdown, Wiki and PPT